 The DHT11’s thermistor leads to inaccuracy

 You will find the DHT11 used in a myriad of online guides.
 But the DHT11 has some serious issues.
-First and foremost is its accuracy due to the use of a thermistor.
+Foremost is its accuracy due to the use of a thermistor.
 For the temperature, it can be up to ±2 °C out.
-It doesn’t read like much but being in a home that is 18 °C and one that is 20 °C is a big difference.
+It doesn’t read like much, but being in a home that is 18 °C and one that is 20 °C is a big difference.